m-daniela/chat-app/Notes/Final/thesis4.md

 In the **known plaintext attack**, the attacker has the plaintext and corresponding ciphertext and its aim is to obtain the key.
 This type of attack works on simple ciphers.

 **Impersonation** refers to an adversary that can place themselves in the communication between two parties, A and B, and send their public key such that A thinks it was B's public key.
 In this way, the adversary can decrypt the message, read, alter it before encrypting it with B's key and sending it forward.
-This kind of attack can be mitigated using authentication.
+Authentication can be used to mitigate this kind of attack.

 The adversary in a **chosen plaintext attack** chooses arbitrary plaintext and then is given the corresponding ciphertext.
 The intention is to reduce the security of the encryption scheme and it can be mitigated by providing semantic security, meaning that the adversary should not be able to obtain other that negligible information from the ciphertext.
 This property is also called indistiguishability under chosen plaintext attacks.